rupeshtiwari/rupeshtiwari.github.io/_posts/2021-06-19-caching-dependencies-on-github-workflows.md

   - actions
   - beginners
 ---
-> While building angular program on build machine or azure pipelines or github workflows.
-The main problem we face is `npm install` or `npm ci` takes large amount of time to finish.
+> While building/compiling **angular** program on `Local Build Machine` or `Azure Pipelines` or `GitHub Workflows` or `Netflix` or `Heroku`.
+The main problem we face is `npm install` or `npm ci` which takes large amount of time to finish.
 Which slows-down the productivity of the team.
-With GitHub workflow dependency caching you can reduce the **install time to half**.
+With `GitHub Workflows` **dependency caching** you can reduce the **install time to half**.
 Therefore, in this article we will learn how can you leverage the `GitHub caching` workflow dependencies mechanism to improve speed and save network utilization or bandwidth of your build server.

 ![](https://imgur.com/AbCNcxB.gif)